What is your address?

 Copies of maps from the BOOKS database at the Register of Deeds Office are $1 per page.
 You may also request a copy by mail at a cost of $1 per page.

-Click here for deed and map request form.
+Click here for the real estate document request form.

 Note: Survey map book numbers begin with 'BM' (Book of Maps) followed by the year of recording (e.g., BM1999).
 Survey maps are separated into NC (North Carolina), LRM (Land Records Management), and COTT data according to record date, with the following exception.
 Maps recorded before 1978 will be found in NC Land Records Management database because they were recently added to the system.